michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 ## Making a workout

-As an individual, I want  make my own workout, but I can't find any programs or apps that specify the reps and sets that i want for my workouts.
+As an individual, I want to make my own workout, but I can't find any programs or apps that specify the sets and reps that i want for my workouts.

-The user needs  make a workout where they can specify what and how much they are training, this includes `sets`, `reps` and `weight`.
+The user needs to make a workout where they can specify what and how much they are training, this includes `sets`, `reps` and `weight`.
 Therefore it needs to be an inputfield for the user to write the desired amount for any exercise, for example editing the sets.

 ### Important visuals